 One current and another former BSU professor were also detained around the same time, also in an apparent effort to deter protests over Lukashenko’s visit.
 Protests erupted across Belarus in 2020 following Lukashenko’s re-election.
 International observers described the election as not being free or fair.
-Students and faculty, including Petrov, have been actively involved in the protests.
+Students and faculty, including Kavaleuskaya, have been actively involved in the protests.

-The other scholars arrested in apparent connection with the president’s visit include former professor Svetlana Volchek (Светлану Волчек) and Pavel Petlov (Павел Петров).Volchek lost her position at BSU in September 2020 after being arrested for her participation in the election protests.
+The other scholars arrested in apparent connection with the president’s visit include former professor Sviatlana Volchak (Светлану Волчек) and Pavel Piatrou (Павел Петров).
+Volchak lost her position at BSU in September 2020 after being arrested for her participation in the election protests.

 Scholars at Risk is concerned about the arrest of a scholar in apparent retaliation for the nonviolent exercise of the right to freedom of expression and freedom of assembly — conduct that is expressly protected under international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Belarus is a party.
 State authorities have an obligation to refrain from restricting the rights to freedom of expression and association, so long as they are nonviolent and responsible.
 In addition to the harm to the immediate victims, such actions, when directed against members of the higher education community, undermine academic freedom and democratic society generally.

 Correction (December 2, 2021): An earlier version of this report referred to Pavel Piatrou as “Pavel Petlov,” Sviatlana Volchak as “Svetlana Volchek,” and Volha Kavaleuskaya as “Olga Kovalevskaya,” the incorrect transliterations of their Belarusian names.